Catcher: Catcher's balk

 A catcher's balk occurs when the catcher is not properly set in the designated box.
 Once the pitcher releases the ball and the catcher is caught outside of this zone, the play is thrown out.
 The term "catcher's balk" is not official, but it is common to hear among catchers and umpires alike.

 Catcher's interference

 If a pitch is thrown and the catcher has extended their arm resulting in the catcher's glove being contacted by the batter's swinging bat, a catcher's interference is called, and the batter is awarded first base.
 This is recorded as an error.
-If the bases were loaded, it results in a run being scored, but since it is an error it is not awarded to the batter as run batted in.
+If the bases were loaded, it results in a run being scored, but since it is an error, the batter is not credited with a run batted in.
 The catcher's interference call is uncommon.
 Also, an interference penalty may be declined by the batting team, such as when a better result ensues.